frodef/getx/README.md

    must be either a vector or a proper list.
 Effort is taken to traverse lists exactly once.

-2. A CL:FUNCTIONP indicator is applied to the DATA.
+2. A CL:FUNCTION indicator is applied to the DATA.

-3. A CL:CONSP indicator is "special", see below.
+3. A CL:CONS indicator is "special", see below.

+4. A CL:STREAM indicator is handled by doing (PRINC <data> <indicator>).

-4. A CL:HASH-TABLE-P DATA object is sent to CL:GETHASH using the indicator as key.
+5. A CL:HASH-TABLE-P DATA object is sent to CL:GETHASH using the indicator as key.

-5. A CL:STANDARD-OBJECT or CL:STRUCTURE-OBJECT is sent to
+6. A CL:STANDARD-OBJECT or CL:STRUCTURE-OBJECT is sent to
    CL:SLOT-VALUE using the indicator as slot-name.

-6. Otherwise, look up indicator in DATA as a plist, as if by CL:GETF.
+7. Otherwise, look up indicator in DATA as a plist, as if by CL:GETF.

 Note that GETX:? is a normal function, and so standard CL evaluation rules apply to its arguments.